 Application development is about handling events to run side effects and produce changes to the state.
-This event can be anything from a user interaction or some other internal event in the application.
+Cerebral uses sequences to define these flows in a declarative, functional way.

 import { App } from 'cerebral'